Epic80elmagico/monster/README.md

 # monster
-old code from programming class that I randomly found on my computer when I opened Notepad++
+Old code from my programming class that I randomly found on my computer when I opened Notepad++, I believe this was made using Tracy the Turtle in Python